gstonge/spreading_CR/README.md

 nx.draw_networkx_edges(G,pos=pos)
 ```

-### Initialize the network with recovered (immuned) nodes
+### Initialize the network with recovered (immunized) nodes

 In this example, we consider the SIR model on a chain.
-Node number 5 is immuned
+Node number 5 is immunized
 and node 0 is initially infected.
 We illustrate the set of recovered nodes at the end of the process.

 ***Note :*** this immunization method is more efficient for sampling than directly changing
-the structure (removing edges connected to an immuned node).
+the structure (removing edges connected to an immunized node).
 Indeed, one can
 keep the same object `SpreadingProcess` all along.
 ```python
 from spreading_CR import SpreadingProcess